CePeU/MarkdownToFoundry/README.md

 - **Description**: Set the default Foundry VTT picture export path.
 - **Input**: Enter the picture path.

+***

+## Frontmatter Settings and Usage

+### Obsidian frontmatter UID
+- **Description**: Write an UUID into the Obsidian note when it is first exported.
+- **Default**: Disabled.
+- **Toggle**: Enable or disable this feature.

+It will give your obsidian note an UUID which can be used by the plugin to find the Obsidian note and the corresponding Foundry note regardless if the Obsidian note has been moved.

-### Obsidian Frontmatter Usage and Foundry Writeback
+### Foundry writeback options
 - **Description**: Use frontmatter for export settings and write back Foundry information into Obsidian pages.
 - **Default**: Disabled.
 - **Toggle**: Enable or disable this feature.

 This will write information about your exported note to the Obsidian note frontmatter.
-It also will give your obsidian note an UUID which can be used by the plugin to find the Obsidian note and the corresponding Foundry note regardless if the Obsidian note has been moved.

 #### How this works:
 The plugin exports additional meta information with your export (Foundry flags).
 Each page/note will receive informations about